 Properly formatting citations and references has always driven researchers crazy.
 With Microsoft Office Word, though, the process is streamlined to the point of almost being automatic.
 Microsoft Word automatically generates a bibliography from the sources you used to write your manuscript.
 Each time you add a new citation to your document, This handout is going to show you how to add citations and bibliographies to your Word documents and how to format references automatically using the Microsoft Word References tool.

-Properly formatting citations and references has always driven researchers crazy.
+Properly formatting citations and references have always driven researchers crazy.
 With Microsoft Office Word, though, the process is streamlined to the point of almost being automatic.
 Microsoft Word automatically generates a bibliography from the sources you used to write your manuscript.
 Each time you add a new citation to your document, Word adds that source so that it appears in the bibliography in the proper format, such as APA, Chicago/Turabian, and MLA style.
 This handout is going to show you how to add citations and bibliographies to your Word documents and how to format references automatically using the Microsoft Word References tool.

 The techniques this guide is going to discuss here should work for all Microsoft Word newer versions.
 The screenshots are all taken in the latest version of Microsoft Word 2020 for Mac, so your Word version might look slightly different, but it works the same way.